 About Bird Collisions

-Birds hit your windows because they just can't see glass.
-They try to fly to reflected sky or trees, or they see through windows on opposite sides of your house and try to fly 'through the hole' .
+Birds hit your windows because they can't see glass.
+They try to fly to reflected sky or trees, or they see through windows on opposite sides of your house and try to fly 'through the hole'.
 The impact of the collision is enough to kill a songbird, severely injure it, or stun it to leave it on the ground vulnerable to predators.

-But now there is a solution!ABC BirdTape was designed and tested by bird experts at American Bird Conservancy, the leading bird conservation organization in the U.S., to alert birds to the presence of glass while allowing you to see out the window from inside.
+But now there is a solution!ABC BirdTape was designed and tested by bird experts at American Bird Conservancy, the leading bird conservation organization in the U.S. It keeps birds from flying into glass effectively and affordably.

 Bird Collision Facts